gabest11/lexx-ivtc/README.md

     10,19 cppcc cpp|cp pcccp
     10,19 +-+++ +-+|+- ++++-

 We need to keep one of the dups unfortunatelly.
+I usually choose to keep the one that is right next to the scene change, less noticeable.

 ### scene starts on a half frame